Photovoltaic Model

 Reference:

-The diffuse radiation is computed using the Perez model, which divides the radiation in three parts.
-First, there is an intensified radiation from the direct vicinity of the sun.
-Furthermore, there is Rayleigh scattering, backscatter (which lead to increased in intensity on the horizon) and isotropic radiation considered.
+The diffuse irradiance is computed using the Perez model, which divides the irradiance into three parts.
+First, there is an intensified irradiance from the direct vicinity of the sun.
+Furthermore, there is Rayleigh scattering, backscatter (which lead to increased in intensity on the horizon) and isotropic irradiance considered.

 A cloud index is defined by